Osagie-Godstand/Osagie-Godstand/README.md

 Progress: Developing the web application has been challenging but great so far.

-Final Disclaimer: The project repositories will remain private for now.
+Final Disclaimer: The project repository will remain private for now.

 Organization: The GitHub account for the [addIOlogic](https://github.com/addiologic) Organization, where 'Ken' resides, currently only has the logo repository set to public.